knowledgeteam/RobotMovement/readme.md

 ## Approach

 The app is designed around the command design pattern.
 It was built with extensibility in mind.
-For example new Robot Commands can be crfeated easily without modifying the existing code.
+For example new Robot Commands can be created easily without modifying the existing code.

+A number of additional features were developed to demonstrate this such as additional commands (UTurn), additional directions (moving diagonally can be enabled in app_settings), the testing mechanism and the visual interface.

 ## Using the System
 The robot can be sent commands via the text input below the grid.